Re2SimLab/ViSiElse/cran-comments.md

-This is a patch to fix the use of deprecated function rBind and fix an issue when plotting means.
-There is also a change in maintainer for this package.
+This is a patch to update the package documentation (additional vignette) and update the maintainer e-mail address.

 R CMD check results
 -------------------